ericpzh/MiniRealisticAirways/Readme.md

 A mini-realisitc mod for Mini Airways.

-Tips: you can use `Tab` to close text display on altitude, speed, type and fuel level below the aircraft.
+Use `Tab` to close text display on altitude, speed, type and fuel level below the aircraft.

 <img src="img/detail.png" width=12.75% height=12.75%>

 <img src="img/nodetail.png" width=20% height=20%>

+Add `-disableWind` to launch options to disable wind, add `-disableEvents` to launch options to disable events.

 # How to Install